 It is the most common infectious disease in humans and is mainly caused by coronaviruses or rhinoviruses.

 Because there are more than 200 viruses that cause the common cold, the human body can never build up resistance to all of them.
 This is why colds are so common and often return.
-According to the CDC (Centers for Disease Control and Prevention), adults get 2–3 colds per year, and children may have up to 12 per year.
+According to the CDC (Centers for Disease Control and Prevention), adults get

 The common cold is contagious; it can be spread by air droplets from coughs and sneezes and by touching infected surfaces.
 It is contagious from 1–2 days before symptoms begin until the symptoms have stopped.